Quantum-accelerated conjugate gradient method via spectral initialization: Introduction

 This perspective aligns with increasing interest in quantum--HPC integration, where quantum processors are incorporated into existing HPC environments as specialized accelerators~\cite{rallis-2025-interfacing,mansfield-2025-practical-experiences}.
 While such integration enables realistic assessments of hybrid workflows, the classes of applications that can benefit, and the nature of those benefits, remain open questions.

-Focusing on computer-aided engineering (CAE), an industrially important domain dominated by large sparse linear systems, we present a quantum-accelerated conjugate gradient (QACG) method as a concrete case study.
+Focusing on computer-aided engineering (CAE)~\cite{raphael2003fundamentals}, an industrially important domain dominated by large sparse linear systems, we present a quantum-accelerated conjugate gradient (QACG) method as a concrete case study.
 By demonstrating a conditional performance advantage for a representative CAE problem, this work illustrates how cooperation between quantum and classical resources can expand the range of tractable computations beyond what is achievable with either paradigm in isolation.

 The remainder of this paper is organized as follows.
-In \sec{Background}, we review the linear systems problem and the relevant classical and quantum algorithms, emphasizing their computational complexity.
-In \sec{QuantumAcceleratedConjugateGradientMethod}, we introduce the QACG workflow and present an explicit quantum circuit for a three-dimensional Poisson equation.
-In \sec{TimeComplexity}, we develop time-complexity models for CG, HHL, and QACG, assuming a contemporary HPC platform and a STAR-architecture quantum device with representative parameters such as the quantum error correction (QEC) cycle times.
-In \sec{Result}, we report runtime and resource estimates in terms of logical qubit counts and gate complexity as well as the numerical simulation to demonstrate the effectiveness of our approach.
-We conclude in \sec{conclusions_and_open_problems} with a discussion of implications, limitations, and open challenges.
+In \sec{solving_linear_systems_of_equations}, we review the linear systems problem and the relevant classical and quantum algorithms, emphasizing their computational complexity.
+In \sec{quantum_accelerated_conjugate_gradient_method}, we introduce the QACG workflow and present an explicit quantum circuit for a three-dimensional Poisson equation.
+In \sec{performance_estimation_for_quantum-HPC_platforms}, we report runtime and resource estimates in terms of logical qubit counts and gate complexity as well as the numerical simulation to demonstrate the effectiveness of our approach.
+We conclude in \sec{conclusion} with implications, limitations, and open challenges.